 Julie Bryant First Recipient of Newly Established UL Fellowship

-Julie Bryant, a graduate student in the University of Maryland (UMD) Department of Fire Protection Engineering (FPE), is the first recipient of the UL Firefighter Safety Research Institute Fellowship, established for the 2017/2018 academic year.
+Julie Bryant, a graduate student in the University of Maryland (UMD) Department of Fire Protection Engineering (FPE), is the first recipient of the UL Fellowship with UL's Fire Safety Research Institute (FSRI), established for the 2017/2018 academic year.
 This fund supports a FPE graduate research assistant and will be renewed each semester provided the Fellow remains in good academic standing.
-UL’s Fire Safety Research Institute (FRSI) researches fire dynamics in contemporary environments to ensure victim and firefighter survival and safety.
+UL’s FRSI researches fire dynamics in contemporary environments to ensure victim and firefighter survival and safety.
 Bryant’s research topic, currently under development, will fall within this scope.

 Bryant, a Maryland native, was groomed from a young age for the fire safety field.